google/knative-gcp/docs/how-to/authentication-mechanism-troubleshooting.md

   ***
   **_To solve this issue_**, you can:

-* Check the Google Cloud Service Account `cre-dataplane` for the Data Plane has all required permissions.
+* Check the Google Cloud Service Account `events-sources-gsa` for the Data Plane has all required permissions.
 * Check authentication configuration is correct for this resource instance.

-  - If you are using Workload Identity for this resource instance, refer [here](../install/authentication-mechanisms-gcp.md/#workload-identity) to check the Google Cloud Service Account `cre-dataplane`, and the Kubernetes Service Account in the namespace where this resource instance resides.
+  - If you are using Workload Identity for this resource instance, refer [here](../install/authentication-mechanisms-gcp.md/#workload-identity) to check the Google Cloud Service Account `events-sources-gsa`, and the Kubernetes Service Account in the namespace where this resource instance resides.
   - If you are using Kubernetes Secrets for this resource instance, refer [here](../install/authentication-mechanisms-gcp.md/#kubernetes-secrets) to